Stay informed

 Morbid obesity is not necessarily a disability.

-KH worked as a worker-driver at the garbage collection from March 26, 2018.
-He had to collect waste containers with a truck.
-To do this he had to get out of the truck regularly.
-He had a number of health problems, including morbid obesity, sleep apnea and back problems.
-The man was frequently absent for shorter or longer periods of time due to incapacity for work.
-The judgment shows that he was absent for a total of six months over a period of 2 years and 9 months.
-The company dismissed him on January 12, 2021 and paid 12 weeks' termination compensation.
-According to the employer, he repeatedly did not complete the planned schedule and other drivers and trucks had to be called in, which led to resentment among colleagues.
+KH worked as a laborer-driver for garbage collection from March 26, 2018.
+He was assigned to collect waste containers with a truck, which required him to regularly get out of the truck.
+He had several health problems, including morbid obesity, sleep apnea, and back problems.
+He was frequently absent for short or long periods due to disability.
+The court ruling reveals that he was absent for a total of six months over a period of two years and nine months.
+The company dismissed him on January 12, 2021, and paid him 12 weeks' severance pay.
+According to the employer, he repeatedly failed to work according to the predetermined schedule, and other drivers and trucks had to be deployed, which led to resentment among his colleagues.

-At first instance, the labor court awarded him damages for discriminatory dismissal on the grounds of disability and damages for refusing reasonable adjustments.
-This compensation amounted to six months' wages each time.
+At first instance, the labor court awarded him compensation for discriminatory dismissal based on disability and compensation for refusing reasonable accommodations.
+These compensations each amounted to six months' salary.

-The court rules that KH does not demonstrate that there is a disability that is the result of long-term mental or psychological conditions that, in interaction with various barriers, prevent KH from participating fully, effectively and on an equal basis with other employees in working life. to take.
-He does not prove that he had a disability and even less that the employer was aware of that disability and its consequences.
-Naturally, the claim for compensation for refusing reasonable adjustments is also declared unfounded.
+The court ruled that KH failed to demonstrate a disability resulting from long-term mental or psychological conditions that, in interaction with various barriers, prevented KH from fully, effectively, and equally participating in working life.
+He failed to prove that he had a disability, much less that the employer was aware of that disability and its consequences.
+Naturally, the claim for damages for the refusal to provide reasonable accommodations was also dismissed.

 Nor does he prove a manifestly unreasonable dismissal.
-The employer resigned due to proven insufficient profitability.
-The court ruled that the judge cannot rule on the appropriateness of the employer's dismissal decision.
+The employer dismissed the employee due to proven insufficient profitability.
+The court ruled that the judge is not required to rule on the appropriateness of the employer's dismissal decision.

-The court's considerations regarding the burden of proof are worth a literal quotation: “The reasons that T. communicated are in a certain sense presumed to be real and the real reason for the dismissal.
-If KH disputes these reasons, he must prove what he alleges.
-He must prove that the reasons given are either not the real reasons for the dismissal or that the dismissal motive was manifestly unreasonable.
-If T. makes the reasons cited credible or even probable, KH must prove that the reasons given are incorrect or that another reason, which he proves, is the basis for the dismissal and that this reason must be regarded as manifestly unreasonable.
-He must demonstrate that a normal reasonable employer would never have made such a decision.
+The court's considerations regarding the burden of proof are worth quoting verbatim: "The reasons T. provided are, in a sense, presumed to be genuine and the real reason for the dismissal.
+If KH disputes these reasons, he must demonstrate his claims.
+He must prove that the reasons given are either not the real reasons for the dismissal, or that the reason for the dismissal was manifestly unreasonable.
+If T. makes the reasons invoked credible or even probable, KH must prove that the reasons given are incorrect or that another reason, which he proves, underlies the dismissal and that this reason must be considered manifestly unreasonable.
+He must demonstrate that a normally reasonable employer would never have made such a decision.
 The burden of proof of the manifestly unreasonable nature of the dismissal rests with him.
-However, this does not mean that T. can remain passive.
-It must prove the reality of the reason it has communicated or of any other reason it may later adduce.”
+However, this does not mean that T. may remain passive.
+She must prove the reality of the reason she provided or another reason she later puts forward."

 ludo.vermeulen@mploy.be

-The employer does not discriminate when dismissing an employee who is incapacitated for work, but the dismissal is clearly unreasonable.
+The employer does not discriminate in the dismissal of a disabled employee, but the dismissal is clearly unreasonable.

-The facts can be summarized simply and briefly.
-Ms A. joined on January 1, 2020 with an employment contract of indefinite duration.
-She worked part-time, namely four-fifths, and held the position of “HR coordinator”.
+The facts are simple and concise.
+Ms. A. entered into employment on January 1, 2020, with a permanent contract.
+She worked part-time, specifically four-fifths of the time, and held the position of "HR coordinator.".

-On May 4, 2021, the employer summarily terminated the employment contract, after which he paid the termination compensation.
-To A.'s question about the grounds for dismissal, the employer replied that it had taken care of A.'s tasks regarding HR policy and payroll during her absence by deploying an independent HR consultant and that he was very satisfied with this.
-“This high-performance service as well as the cost has made us decide to permanently outsource the HR policy and to no longer fill this function internally.”
+On May 4, 2021, the employer summarily terminated the employment contract, after which he paid the severance pay.
+When A. asked about the reasons for the dismissal, the employer replied that they had covered A.'s HR policy and payroll responsibilities during her absence by hiring an independent HR consultant, and that he was very satisfied.
+"This efficient service, as well as the cost, made us decide to permanently outsource the HR policy and no longer fill this role internally."

-A. did not accept this and subsequently claimed compensation of 6 months' wages for discrimination.
-Subordinately, she claimed compensation for manifestly unreasonable dismissal of 7 weeks' wages.
+A. refused to accept this and subsequently claimed compensation equal to six months' wages for discrimination.
+Subsequently, she claimed compensation equal to seven weeks' wages for manifestly unfair dismissal.

 The labor court rejected both claims, after which A. appealed.

-The Labor Court firstly points out that the mere fact that a dismissal occurs during a period of incapacity for work is not sufficient as a fact that suggests discrimination.
-The employer cannot be blamed for calling on an independent HR consultant during A.'s (very long) absence and to his satisfaction.
-This cannot be regarded as “a staging with the intention of making the employee redundant”.
-The fact that the employer then proceeds to dismissal and has the HR work carried out further by the consultant is “a policy decision of the company that does not imply any suspicion of discrimination.
-The same decision could have been made without any absence due to illness.”
+The Labor Court first points out that the mere fact that dismissal occurs during a period of incapacity for work is not sufficient to raise a suspicion of discrimination.
+The employer cannot be blamed for engaging an independent HR consultant, to his satisfaction, during A.'s (very long) absence.
+This cannot be considered "a staged maneuver intended to make the employee redundant."
+The fact that the employer subsequently proceeds with dismissal and has the consultant continue to handle HR work is "a company policy decision that does not entail a presumption of discrimination.
+A similar decision could have been made without any absence due to illness."

 The court therefore rejects the claim for discrimination.

-With regard to manifestly unreasonable dismissal, the court ruled that the employer "does not prove the reasons for dismissal that are related to the behavior or suitability of A. or the necessities of the company".
-In particular, the employer proves neither the cost savings nor the organizational benefits.
-This means that the dismissal took place without any reason and is therefore clearly unreasonable.
-A. is awarded the claimed compensation of seven weeks' wages.
-When determining the compensation, the court takes seven weeks into account, taking into account the degree of apparent unreasonableness and the relatively limited seniority.
+Regarding the manifestly unreasonable dismissal, the court ruled that the employer "fails to prove the reasons for the dismissal related to A.'s conduct or suitability, or the company's needs."
+In particular, the employer failed to prove either the cost savings or the organizational benefits.
+Consequently, the dismissal was without cause and therefore manifestly unreasonable.
+A. was awarded the requested compensation of seven weeks' salary.
+In setting the compensation at seven weeks, the court took into account the degree of manifestly unreasonableness and the relatively limited length of service.

-In summary: a dismissal without reason that is not discriminatory because it is the result of a policy decision and is clearly unreasonable.
+In summary: a dismissal without cause that is simultaneously non-discriminatory because it is the result of a policy decision and manifestly unreasonable.

 ludo.vermeulen@mploy.be

-The social inspectorate may track down and copy e-mail traffic in the employer's IT system that it determines relates to compliance with social legislation.
-The inspectorate may also pass on this e-mail traffic to the Institute for the Equality of Women and Men (IGVM).
+The social inspectorate may trace and copy email traffic in the employer's IT system that it determines relates to compliance with social legislation.
+The inspectorate may also forward this email traffic to the Institute for the Equality of Women and Men (IGVM).

-The reason for the dispute between a former employee Mrs. M. and the IGVM and the employer V. on the other hand was the dismissal of M. on December 22, 2017 in the context of a restructuring after her maternity leave ended on November 6, 2017.
-M., with the assistance of the IGVM, filed a claim for six months' wages each time for violation of Article 40 of the Labor Act and for gender discrimination.
-The court grants both claims.
-However, this brief discussion of the judgment concerns the court's opinion on the manner in which the TSW inspectors – at the request of the IGVM – conducted their investigation.
+The dispute between former employee Ms. M. and the IGVM, on the one hand, and employer V., on the other, was M.'s dismissal on December 22, 2017, as part of a restructuring after her maternity leave ended on November 6, 2017.
+With the assistance of the IGVM, M. filed a claim for six months' wages each for violation of Article 40 of the Labor Act and for gender discrimination.
+The court granted both claims.
+This brief discussion of the judgment, however, concerns the court's assessment of the manner in which the TSW inspectors—at the request of the IGVM—conducted their investigation.

-The court describes the working method of those inspectors.
-They visited the employer's offices and, using key words, searched the contents of the mailboxes of certain employees with a (well...) key position, including the personnel director and M's manager.
-They found "incriminating" e-mails emails, which they submitted to the IGVM with a report.
-(Experience teaches us that this form of investigation is a common practice at the social inspectorate.)
-TSW concluded that it could not be established with certainty that M. had been dismissed in the context of the restructuring nor that she had been dismissed due to her pregnancy and childbirth. dismissed.
+The court describes the inspectors' working methods.
+They visited the employer's offices and, using keywords, searched the mailboxes of certain employees with (well...) key positions, including the HR director and M.'s manager.
+They found "incriminating" emails, which they submitted to the IGVM (Inspectorate for Work and Welfare) along with a report.
+(Experience shows that this type of investigation is common practice for the social inspectorate.)
+The TSW concluded that it could not be established with certainty that M. had been dismissed as part of the restructuring, nor that she had been dismissed due to her pregnancy and childbirth.

 What does the law say?
-The Social Criminal Code (Soc.Sw.) makes a distinction with regard to the powers of the inspectorate depending on:
+The Social Penal Code (Soc.Sw.) distinguishes between the inspectorate's powers, depending on whether it concerns:

-• information carriers containing either social data (payslips, time registration, social security returns, etc.), or any other data that must be drawn up, maintained or stored under legislation (invoices, VAT returns, permits, etc.);
+• information carriers containing either social data (payslips, time records, social security declarations, …) or any other data that must be drawn up, maintained or stored pursuant to legislation (invoices, VAT declarations, permits, …);

 • information carriers with any other data.

-In every handbook we read that it follows from the provisions of Articles 28 and 29 of the Social Criminal Code that inspectors may not only request the presentation of the first type of information carriers.
-In certain circumstances (and therefore not always) they may also actively track down these information carriers.
-The social inspectors may only request the submission of the second type of information carriers (see Article 29).
-They therefore do not the authority to detect information carriers that contain other data themselves (see, among others, W. van Eeckhoutte, Sociaal Compendium Arbeidsrecht 22-23, 3336, no. 5756).
+In every manual, we read that the provisions of Articles 28 and 29 of the Social Penal Code stipulate that inspectors may not only request the production of the first type of data carriers.
+In certain circumstances (and therefore not always), they may also actively search for these data carriers.
+Social inspectors may only request the production of the second type of data carriers (see Article 29).
+Therefore, they do not the authority to search for data carriers containing other data themselves (see, among others, W. van Eeckhoutte, Sociaal Compendium Arbeidsrecht 22-23, 3336, no. 5756).

-In the investigation described above, the inspectorate does not request the submission of information carriers.
-The inspectors will track down these information carriers themselves.
+In the investigation described above, the inspectorate does not request the submission of data carriers.
+The inspectors will locate these data carriers themselves.

-What is highly surprising and disturbing is the fact that the court deduces from Article 29 of the Social Criminal Code that the inspectors were allowed to have the information carriers presented to them and to investigate them.
-Without saying this in so many words, according to the court, it means that they are also allowed to track them down. carte blanche by the judge to drag the net through all information carriers, i.e. through all cabinets and all servers that they find at an employer.
+What is therefore highly surprising and disturbing is the fact that the court infers from Article 29 of the Social Criminal Code that the inspectors were entitled to have the data carriers presented to them and to proceed with an investigation.
+Without stating this explicitly, the court concludes that this also means they are entitled to search for them.
+The social inspectors are thus given carte blanche to drag the net through all data carriers, meaning all the cabinets and servers they encounter at an employer's premises.
 The latter apparently has no fundamental rights.
-The fact that the inspectors also violate the privacy rights of other employees is collateral damage.
+The fact that the inspectors also violate the privacy rights of other employees in doing so constitutes collateral damage.

 ludo.vermeulen@mploy.be